dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/meta/duckdb_environment.md

 ---
 layout: docu
-title: DuckDB Environment
+title: DataMiner Environment
 ---

-DuckDB provides a number of functions and `PRAGMA` options to retrieve information on the running DuckDB instance and its environment.
+DataMiner provides a number of functions and `PRAGMA` options to retrieve information on the running DataMiner instance and its environment.

 ## Version